-You’ll hear from and engage with some of the most distinguished speakers and public national security experts in Washington, D.C.
-Some of our past speakers include Director of Homeland Security, Dr. Dan Massey and former CIA Director, John Brennan.
+These morning sessions, attended by all participants, will feature some of the most distinguished speakers and public national security experts in Washington, D.C.
+Some of our past speakers include program manager at the Department of Homeland Security, Dr. Dan Massey and former CIA Director, John Brennan.

-We'll help you explore this important topic through the lens of Washington, D.C. and take you into government agencies, think tanks, embassies, media outlets and more.
-You'll get a behind the scenes look at how our nation’s capital works.
-In the past, we've taken groups to the Truman National Security Project, Heritage Foundation, Carnegie Endowment for International Peace and the MITRE Corporation.
+We'll help you explore Washington, D.C., taking you into government agencies, think tanks, media outlets and more.
+You'll get a behind the scenes looks at how our nation’s capital works.
+Examples of past educational briefings include the Metropolitan Police Department Homeland Security Bureau, Department of Energy Insider Threat Program and the Center for Strategic and International Studies (CSIS).

-Faculty lead these sessions allowing for candid give-and-take discussions to help you digest the information you've heard throughout the day.
-Faculty encourage respectful debate and foster an open environment where you can confidently express your thoughts without fear.
+Faculty leaders lead discussion groups that allow for candid give-and-take discussions to help you digest the information you've heard throughout the day.
+We encourage respectful debate and foster an open environment where you can confidently express your thoughts without fear.